MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-server.md

 ---
-title: Monitoring Microsoft Dynamics NAV Server
+title: Monitoring Business Central Server
-description: This topic provides a list of articles describing the features for monitoring and troubleshooting the Microsoft Dynamics NAV Server. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: This topic provides a list of articles describing the features for monitoring and troubleshooting the Business Central Server. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na